bassamelobeid/flutter-deriv-api/README.md

 This class is the base definition for all our contract types.
 It provides behaviour common to all contracts, and defines the standard API for interacting with those contracts.

+# ATTRIBUTES - Construction

+These are the parameters we expect to be passed when constructing a new contract.
+These would be passed to ["produce\_contract" in BOM::Product::ContractFactory](https://metacpan.org/pod/BOM::Product::ContractFactory#produce_contract).

+## underlying

+The underlying asset, as a [Finance::Asset::Underlying](https://metacpan.org/pod/Finance::Asset::Underlying) instance.

+## payout

+Payout amount value, see ["currency"](#currency).

+## currency

+The currency in which this contract is bought/sold, e.g. `USD`.

 # ATTRIBUTES - Date-related

 ## date\_expiry